denpalrius/Material-Message-Box/README.md

 ## :sparkle: Contributing to this project
 If you've improved Material Message Box and think that other people would enjoy it, submit a pull request.
 Anyone and everyone is welcome to contribute.

-* You could always contact me through Email for any feature or issue :simple_smile: :simple_smile:
+* You could always contact me through Email for any feature or issue. :star:

 * You need [Visual Studio 2015 Community/Enterprise Edition](<https://www.visualstudio.com/>) to build the solution.